 Declined to sponsor: Eli Lilly and Company; Novartis Pharmaceuticals; Vanda Pharmaceuticals Inc.

-Funding Information: Manufacturers of atypical antipsychotics have been approached regarding funding of the National Pregnancy Registry for Atypical Antipsychotics.
+Funding Information: Manufacturers of psychiatric medications have been approached regarding funding of the National Pregnancy Registry.
 Regardless of which entities have supported this initiative, all medications in this class are studied.
 For more information on how to sponsor the Registry, please see the contact information below.